-- Start by finding a comfortable position, close your eyes fully or partially and take three relaxing breather. - Locate your breathing where you can fill it most easily.
-Feel how the breath moves in the body and where your attention wanders, gently return to feeling the movement of the breath....
+- Start by finding a comfortable position, close your eyes fully or partially and take three relaxing breaths... - Locate your breathing where you can feel it most easily.
+Feel how the breath moves in the body... - ...When your attention wanders, gently return to feeling the movement of the breath....